 AMC’s Better Call Saul, which acts as a prequel to the story of Breaking Bad character Saul Goodman, is one of those rare and glorious occasions where the spin-off is equally powerful and ground-breaking as the show that spawned it.

 Saul Goodman provided comic relief in the darkest and most tense hours of Breaking Bad and when the spin-off was first announced, many expected it have a comic tone.

 However, while there is plenty of black comedy, Saul is actually a much darker and brooding drama, rather than a series of amusing adventures for the sleazy lawyer.

 Of course comparisons with Breaking Bad are unavoidable, but Better Call Saul really does have its own unique style and storylines.

 There’s a host of brand new characters who are every bit as intriguing as the Breaking Bad cast, and the storylines are completely different.
 We won’t see any makeshift drug dens but we will see how Saul’s character develops and how his dodgy past helps him in his fledgling legal career.

 While the Breaking Bad references and backstories are welcomed, Better Call Saul is very much able to hold up as a powerful and addictive show in its own right.

-Watch Better Call Saul, Tuesdays at 9pm on AMC – BT TV channel 332/381 HD.
+Watch Better Call Saul season 2 from Tuesday, July 31st at 9pm on AMC – BT TV channel 332/381 HD.

 Cheers is one of the greatest American sitcoms of all time.
 Frasier is also one of the greatest American sitcoms of all time, and the latter’s excellence can be measured by the fact that you rarely think about the former while you’re watching it.